joshjennings98/backend-demo/README.md

 ## To Do

-* Add support for `IMG` prefix for showing a single image on a slide.
-* Add support for `CDE` prefix for showing a block of code on a slide.
-* Make it so that `<br>` isn't needed for multi-line stuff.
 * Move template stuff and css stuff to templates and static directories.
 * Package up the tool so it is easy to run, [see this page](http://blog.ablepear.com/2012/10/bundling-python-files-into-stand-alone.html).
 * Add release workflow and releases.